Search Results

 While data limitations pose significant challenges to monitoring reforestation globally, remotely sensed data on the gross area of tree cover gain offers the best available proxy.
 However, this data may include tree cover gains that, while potentially beneficial for climate mitigation, do not meet common definitions of reforestation, such as afforestation across historically non-forested lands or regrowth after harvesting within already established plantations.
 In addition, increases in tree cover occur gradually as these plants grow, making it more challenging to reliably estimate using satellite remote sensing methods over short timescales.

 Still, historical cumulative data suggests that worldwide, a total of 130 million hectares (Mha) experienced tree cover gain from 2000 to 2020.
-However, this average annual rate of tree cover gain (6.5 Mha per year) will need to accelerate to help limit warming to 1.5°C; reverse forest loss as pledged in the GLD; and deliver the Bonn Challenge pledge to bring 350 Mha of deforested and degraded land into restoration by 2030.
+However, this average annual rate of tree cover gain (6.5 Mha per year) will need to accelerate to help limit warming to 1.5°C; reverse forest loss as pledged in the GLD; achieve Target 2 of the Global Biodiversity Framework; and deliver the Bonn Challenge pledge to bring 350 Mha of deforested and degraded land into restoration by 2030.

 Critically, while reforestation is needed to meet climate and biodiversity goals, it cannot serve as a substitute for protecting standing forests.
 For example, it may take decades (if not longer) for these ecosystems to regain species diversity, ecosystem structure, and ecological functions, all of which may impact carbon cycling and greenhouse gas fluxes within these ecosystems.